i5anoff/Qgis2threejs/docs/source/Exporter.rst

            grid magnetic angle (angle between grid North and magnetic North) and map rotation.
            Used to determine device camera direction.

+* General Settings

+    * Preserve the Current Viewpoint

+        If checked, the current viewpoint of the preview is used as initial viewpoint.

+    * Enable the Viewer to Run Locally

+        If checked, export all scene data to a .js file to avoid web browser's same origin policy security restrictions.
+You can view the exported scene without uploading it to a web server, although the total file size will increase and it will take longer to load.

 Exporter Settings
 -----------------